My Favorite High School Teacher – A Reunion

 While Mr. Cadogan had recently added me on Facebook, I had not seen him since the mid to late 90’s.
 I messaged him that night.
 He confirmed that he’d attended the funeral: “This morning I looked left, I looked right, I looked up, and I looked down, but I did not see you. . .”
 I thanked him for attending the funeral saying, “I didn’t know you knew my Uncle Moses, what a small world.”
 He responded, “I did not know Moses.”
 But Mr. Cadogan knows me and that’s why my favorite teacher attended my favorite uncle’s funeral.

 While in Barbados it was a priority for me to see Mr. Cadogan.
-Not just because he attended Uncle Moses’ funeral, but I genuinely wanted to see my former teacher, to reminisce with him and hear all about his exciting travels, cruises and life overall since he retired in 2000.
-Mr. Cadogan and I met up on Friday January 4, at Sheraton Center and drove five minutes away to his Kingsland, Christ Church home.
+Not just because he attended Uncle Moses’ funeral, but I genuinely wanted to see my former teacher, to reminisce with him and hear all about his exciting travels, cruises and his life overall since he retired in 2000.
+Mr. Cadogan and I met up on Friday, Jan.
+4, at Sheraton Center and drove five minutes away to his Kingsland, Christ Church home.
 For the next three hours we traveled almost 25 years back down memory lane.
 He has aged well, just a tad slimmer than I remember, but hardly any other visible difference.

 His inimitable sense of humor that tickled the fancy of pre-teen me sitting his classroom was still in tact.
 His keen knowledge of what’s going on in the news, politics, sports, entertainment and even popular television shows reminded me of well he knew the topics he’d taught me.
 His skillful play with words, still inspired the writer in me.
 He was still thoughtful, ever patient, giving attention to every detail.
 The latter was even evident in the immaculate way in which he kept his home.
 Nothing was out of place; tasteful décor and an ambience that made me feel totally at home.